roboscienceorg/book/source/Sensors/ProximitySensors.rst

     n =  18   m =  7.08333333333
     n =  19   m =  7.5

 So :math:`m=5`.
-This gives isolation out to about 165 meters using two waves with a much shorter wavelength.
+This gives isolation out to about 26.389 + 60(5) = 326.389 meters
+using the two frequences.
+Remember to cut this in half, so uniqueness range is 163 meters.

 Just as with sonar, errors can arise based on the hardware construction and the reflected object surface.
 Confidence in the range (phase/time